Manage event subscriptions (Recommended)

 • Alert Subscription:

 • In the Subscription Scope section, set Product to ECS, Event Type to Abnormal, Event Name to InstanceRestart:StartedDueToInstanceError, and Event Level to Critical.
-Leave Application Group, Event Content, and Event Resource empty.
-This subscribes you to the InstanceRestart:StartedDueToInstanceError system event for all ECS instances in your account.
+Leave Application Group, Event Content, and Event Resource unspecified.
+This configuration subscribes to the InstanceRestart:StartedDueToInstanceError system event for all ECS instances in all application groups under your account.

 Note

-• Merge and Denoise: Use the default values.
+• Merge and denoise: Use the default settings.

 • Notification: Create a notification configuration.
-Use the default setting for Custom Notification Method.
+For Custom Notification Method, use the default notification method.

-Enter a name, set Notification Settings to Directly Set Notification Group, select a Contact Group, and click OK.
+When you create a notification configuration, enter a name, set Notification Settings to Directly Set Notification Group, select an alert Contact Group, and click OK.

 Note